th2-net/th2-act-ui-backend/README.md

 # Act-ui backend

 # Overview
-This is a backend component for the `act-ui` web app.
+This is a backend component for the [act-ui](https://github.com/th2-net/th2-act-ui) web app.
 Act-ui backend provides autocompletion data and enables communication with th2 infrastructure.
-To fucntion properly, conn (or codec) components need to be connected to it.
+To function properly, conn (or codec) components needs to be connected to it.

-`infra-mgr 1.5.1` is required.
+`infra-mgr 1.5.3` is required.

 # API